Shipping Guide

 What Actually Drives the Cost to Ship Candles

-Most candles shipments are priced by a mix of weight, package size, and destination zone.
-Even small packaging changes can move you into a lower pricing tier.
+Most candle shipments are priced by a mix of weight, package size, and destination zone.
+Even small packaging changes can move you into a lower pricing tier, and a glass jar wrapped in an oversized box can quietly trigger dimensional pricing.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.